barbara-benitez/barbara-benitez.github.io/wine_proj/wine.md

 # Pre-processing the Data
 - Drop the columns for fixed acidity and free sulfur dioxide
-- This will entail rescaling the data using StandardScaler
+- Rescale the data using StandardScaler

 ```python